-All the outputs on the iVAM1-12G can be controlled using the Output Routing feature.
-This includes - Internal Speakers, Analog XLR outputs, all 4 pairs of AES outputs on HD-15, AoIP Pair 9 and Pair 10 and all 4 pairs of HDMI outputs.
+All the outputs on the iAM1-12G can be controlled using the Output Routing feature.
+This includes - Internal Speakers, Analog XLR outputs, all 4 pairs of AES outputs on HD-15, and AoIP Pair 9 and Pair 10.

 How do the outputs behave if I do not purchase OPT-OUTPUT-ROUTING license?